stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 To use Passport inside the tenant part of your application, you may do the following.

 1. Publish the Passport migrations by running `php artisan vendor:publish --tag=passport-migrations` and move them your tenant migration directory (`database/migrations/tenant/`).
 2. Publish the Passport config by running `php artisan vendor:publish --tag=passport-config`.
-Then, make Passport use the default database connection by setting the storage database connection to `null`. `passport:keys` puts the keys in the `storage/` directory by default – you can change that by setting the key path.
+Then, make Passport use the default database connection by setting the storage database connection to `null`.
     ```php
     return [
         'storage' => [
             'database' => [
                 'connection' => null,
-            ],
-        ],
-        'key_path' => env('OAUTH_KEY_PATH', 'storage') // This is optional
+            ]
+        ]
     ];
     ```

-3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register` method in your `AppServiceProvider`.
+3. In your `AppServiceProvider`, add `Passport::ignoreMigrations()` to the `register` method to prevent Passport migrations from running in the central application.
+Also add `Passport::loadKeysFrom(storage_path(config('passport.storage.key_path')))` there

 4. Apply Passport migrations by running `php artisan migrate`.